Conference Frequently Asked Questions

 Does NAPCRG have hotel rooms available for meeting attendees?

 Yes.
 NAPCRG reserves blocks of rooms for attendees each year.
-You can learn more about how to reserve a room in one of these hotels on the Housing page of the Annual Meeting website.
-Because we reserve rooms in bulk, room rates are typically lower than any other hotels in the area.
+You can learn more about how to reserve a room in one of these hotels on the Hotel and Travel page of the Annual Meeting website.
+Because we reserve rooms in bulk, room rates are typically lower than hotels in the area and provide the convenience of being on site where most activities take place.

 Why do we meet in certain cities and not others?
 Why don’t we meet in a smaller city that might have lower hotel rates?

-Several factors go into our choice of cities:
+Several factors go into our choice of conference locations:

-- We try to meet in various regions of North America, alternating every other meeting between the US and Canada when possible.
-We try to choose cities that members will enjoy visiting.
+- We aim to meet in various regions of North America, alternating between the US and Canada when possible.
+We try to choose cities that members will enjoy visiting, but are also easily accessible for travelers, including those coming from outside North America.

 How are meeting dates chosen?